 The acronym “TEFL” stands for “Teaching English as a Foreign Language”.

-The acronym “TESOL” stands for Teaching English to Speakers of a Other Languages”.
+The acronym “TESOL” stands for Teaching English to Speakers of Other Languages”.

-If you want to work the world, no limits on where you can live, work and meet new friends, then your best bet is to get certified in both TEFL and TESOL.
-Enrol in a dual certificate course!
+If you want to work with a certificate that opens the most doors to jobs and qualifies you to teach anywhere, travel and meet new friends, then your best bet is to get a Trinity CertTESOL certificate.
+Then, enrol in a dual certificate course!
 EBC is a dual certificate course where you graduate with the: Trinity College CertTESOL certificate and the EBC International TEFL certificate.
 With these credentials, the world is your oyster.